How to determine eligibility

 A justice of the supreme court and judges of the court of appeals and the superior courts become eligible for PEBB benefits on the date they take the oath of office.

 You may enroll the following family members (dependents) as described in WAC 182-12-260:

 - Your lawful spouse or state-registered domestic partner.

-- Your children (see below) up to age 26, except for children with a disability (see below)
+- Your children (see below) up to the last day of the month in which they become age 26, except for children with a disability (see below)

 The PEBB Program verifies the eligibility of all dependents and will request proof of a dependent’s eligibility.
 The PEBB Program will not enroll a dependent if it cannot verify the dependent’s eligibility.
 See Dependent verification.